unskript/Awesome-CloudOps-Automation/README.md

 ## Contributing

 Contributions are what make the open community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Check out our [Contribution Guidelines](https://github.com/unskript/awesome-cloudops-automation/blob/main/.github/CONTRIBUTING.md) for more details.
+Check out our [Contribution Guidelines](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/CONTRIBUTING.md) for more details.

+Here is the Link for the [Developer Guide](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/DEVELOPERGUIDE.md)

 ## License
 Except as otherwise noted this project is licensed under the `Apache License, Version 2.0` .